kreid06/pirate-game-4/docs/CLIENT_CANNON_IMPLEMENTATION.md

 - Prevents network spam from minor mouse movements

 **Server Expected Behavior**:
-1. Convert world aim angle to ship-relative angle
+1. Receive ship-relative aim angle (already normalized)
 2. Update `aim_direction` for all cannons or player's aim state
 3. Track which cannons are "aimed" (within firing arc)
+4. No need for coordinate conversion - angle is already ship-relative

 ---